richardkiss/pycoin/README.md

 You will need to create a "solver", and provide it with the private keys relevant to the transaction, then pass it into the "sign" method.

+The command-line utility "spend" provides sample code for generating transactions.
+Note that it doesn't post the transactions to the network, so you can mess around with relative impunity.

 Donate
 ------